ovh/docs/pages/cloud/storage/enterprise-file-storage-faq/guide.en-gb.md

 ## Availability

-### How reliable and redundant can I achieve with Enterprise File Storage?
+### What level of reliability and redundancy can I achieve with Enterprise File Storage?

 Enterprise File Storage is a highly available storage service and is redundant by design.
-Its active/active architecture secures this redundancy by powering two different file servers in two racks in one datacentre.
+Its active/active architecture secures this redundancy by powering two different file servers in two racks in one data centre.
 The service automatically replicates your data on the two servers in the event of a failure.
 The failover will usually happen in case of failure of the active server or during a planned maintenance.

 ### Which SLA comes with Enterprise File Storage?